Case Summary

 Southern Coalition for Social Justice filed this challenge to Tennessee's congressional and state Senate districts on behalf of five organizations (Tennessee State Conference of the NAACP, League of Women Voters of Tennessee, The Equity Alliance, Memphis A. Philip Randolph Institute, African American Clergy Collective of Tennessee) and five individuals (Judy Cummings, Brenda Gilmore, Ophelia Doe, Frea Player, and Ruby Powell-Dennis).
 Co-counsel include Lawyers' Committee for Civil Rights Under Law and Sperling & Slater and Winston & Strawn LLP.

 In their complaint, filed in the U.S. District Court for the Middle District of Tennessee, plaintiffs challenge the new voting plans as unconstitutional racial gerrymanders and as intentionally racially discriminatory in violation of the Fourteenth and Fifteenth Amendments.
-Defendants filed a motion to dismiss the complaint, and oral argument was heard on May 24, 2024.
+Defendants' motion to dismiss was heard on May 24, 2024.
+On Sept.
+25, 2024, the motion to dismiss was granted.
+Though plaintiffs disagree with the decision and the harm caused by these maps, they decided to not appeal the decision and shift focus to empowering voters across Tennessee.

 Why it's Important